Small Reconstruction Package for Radon projections

 Pkg.add("AbstractImageReconstruction")

 This will download and install AbstractImageReconstruction.jl and its dependencies.
 To install a different version, please consult the Pkg documentation.
-In addition to AbstractImageReconstruction.jl, we will need a few more packages to get started, which we can install the same way.
+In addition to AbstractImageReconstruction.jl, we will need several more packages to get started, which we can install the same way.

 Outline

-Direct Reconstruction: Now we extend our abstract types with a concrete implementation of reconstruction algorithms using the backprojection and filtered backprojection.
+3. Direct Reconstruction: Implement reconstruction algorithms using backprojection and filtered backprojection

 For an even more detailed reconstruction package we refer to the magnetic particle imaging reconstruction package MPIReco.jl.